rmarting/kafka-clients-sb-sample/README.md

 Review and set up the right values from your Kafka Cluster

 * Kafka Bootstrap Servers: Kafka brokers are defined by a Kubernetes and OpenShift service created by Strimzi when the Kafka cluster is deployed.
-This service, called *cluster-name*-kafka-boostrap exposes 9092 port for plain traffic and 9093 for encrypted traffic.
+This service, called *cluster-name*-kafka-bootstrap exposes 9092 port for plain traffic and 9093 for encrypted traffic.

 ```text
 kafka.bootstrap-servers=my-kafka-kafka-bootstrap=9092